Jules Owchar

-Jules Owchar (born October 12, 1944 in Lac La Biche, Alberta) is a Canadian curler, curling coach, and golf coach from Edmonton, Alberta.
+Jules Owchar (born October 12, 1944, in Lac La Biche, Alberta) is a Canadian curler, curling coach, and golf coach from Edmonton, Alberta.
 Owchar is best known as the longtime coach of Kevin Martin, a retired Olympic champion, world champion, and Canadian champion.
 Owchar is also the curling coach of the Northern Alberta Institute of Technology curling teams.
-He is also currently coaching Brad Gushue's Newfoundland and Labrador team.
+He previously coached Brad Gushue's Newfoundland and Labrador team.
 Teams coached by Owchar have won eight Briers, one Olympic gold, two silvers, and one bronze; two world championships, 24 Slam titles and 34 conference championship gold medals, as of March 2019 when he was named to Curling Canada's Hall of Fame.

 Career

 Playing career

 Owchar was officially listed as the alternate for the Kevin Martin team, which he coached, at the 1991, 1992, 1995, 1996, and 1997 Briers.
 As the alternate, he won various medals with the team, including two Brier titles and a silver medal at the 1991 World Men's Curling Championship.